golang/proposal/design/29934-error-values.md

 func As(err error, target interface{}) bool
 ```

+A [vet check](https://golang.org/cmd/vet) will be implemented to check that
+the `target` argument is valid.

 The `Opaque` function hides a wrapped error from programmatic inspection.
 ```
 // Opaque returns an error with the same error formatting as err